geosolutions-it/MapStore2/docs/user-guide/menu-bar.md

     - **Name** can be whatever you prefer, it is a good practice to refer it to some other properties as the *Layer* and/or the *Attributes*

-    - **Service url** is the WFS you want to call, in this example we used a WFS service available on the [GeoSolutions Demo Server](https://demo.geo-solutions.it/)
+    - **Service url** is the WFS you want to call, in this example we used a WFS service available on the GeoSolutions Demo Server

-    - **Layer** is the layer from which you want to retrieve information, for example the MultiLineString TIGER layer *Manhattan (NY) roads*
+    - **Layer** is the layer from which you want to retrieve information, for example the TIGER layer *Manhattan (NY) roads*

     - **Attributes** identifies which field should be considered by the search query, in this case we are interested in roads' name so we choose the NAME field